BUAnalytics/Javascript/README.md

 ## Installation

-To install the plugin execute the npm command in your project environment.
+To install the plugin execute the [NPM](https://www.npmjs.com/package/@bu-analytics/plugin) command in your project environment.

 ```bash
 npm i --save bu-analytics